 Having trouble identifying whether a new roof is needed?
 Have no fear, we are here to help you with a few tips provided by our friends at Celtic Construction.

-20 year 3-tab shingles on a 4/12 roof or lower, that are around 14 years old, will visibly be showing age and nearing the end of their functional life.
+20-year 3-tab shingles on a 4/12 roof or lower, that are around 14 years old, will visibly be showing age and nearing the end of their functional life.
 Depending on roof slope and exposure, 25+ year architectural shingles will have a longer life expectancy in Florida, ranging around 18-22 years.

-What to look for….
+What to look for

-You will notice where the edges start to separate and lift, and then curl.
+You will notice where the edges start to separate and lift and then curl.
 This becomes a major hazard during heavy winds.
 This is a telltale sign that your roof is starting to age.

 Are you noticing granular loss?
-The sand-like material on each shingle are granules.
+The sand-like material on each shingle is granules.
 The granules protect the main roof covering.
 If you notice that your gutters have granules in them, this is also a sign of aging or inadequate ventilation.

-Roof leakage could be the result of an aging roof, or storm damage.
+Roof leakage could be the result of an aging roof or storm damage.
 This damage is rarely visible from the ground and requires a roof assessment.

-Hopefully this will help you diagnose any current or future issues.
+Hopefully, this will help you diagnose any current or future issues.